-Having largely ignored the hype & hullabaloo surrounding the launch of this year’s Proms season, my concert guide arrived this morning & so i’ve finally taken a proper look at what lies ahead; it promises to be an interesting &, at times, exciting experience.
-Once again the season will begin with a new work, this time by Mark-Anthony Turnage, & i for one can only hope he’s not been listening to any R‘n’B lately.
-Beyond this, the number of world premières is considerable, & i’ll be particularly looking forward to those by Benedict Mason, Charlotte Bray, Elaine Agnew, Bob Chilcott, & Simon Bainbridge; new works by Fung Lam, Julian Philips, Nicole Lizée, Thea Musgrave, James MacMillan, Tim Garland, Brian Elias, Gavin Higgins, Gavin Bryars, Helen Grime, Eric Whitacre & Mark Simpson will also be receiving their first performances.
-A diverse list indeed, but it’s the UK premières i’m more excited about, especially the works by Kaija Saariaho, Per Nørgård, Harrison Birtwistle, Olga Neuwirth & Michael Finnissy.
-In fact, the concert featuring Finnissy’s Piano Concerto No. 2, given by the Britten Sinfonia & also including the Birtwistle & Elias premières, plus Brian Ferneyhough’s Prometheus, may just turn out to be the highlight of the whole season.
+Having largely ignored the hype and hullabaloo surrounding the launch of this year’s Proms season, my concert guide arrived this morning and so i’ve finally taken a proper look at what lies ahead; it promises to be an interesting and, at times, exciting experience.
+Once again the season will begin with a new work, this time by Mark-Anthony Turnage, and i for one can only hope he’s not been listening to any R‘n’B lately.
+Beyond this, the number of world premières is considerable, and i’ll be particularly looking forward to those by Benedict Mason, Charlotte Bray, Elaine Agnew, Bob Chilcott, and Simon Bainbridge; new works by Fung Lam, Julian Philips, Nicole Lizée, Thea Musgrave, James MacMillan, Tim Garland, Brian Elias, Gavin Higgins, Gavin Bryars, Helen Grime, Eric Whitacre and Mark Simpson will also be receiving their first performances.
+A diverse list indeed, but it’s the UK premières i’m more excited about, especially the works by Kaija Saariaho, Per Nørgård, Harrison Birtwistle, Olga Neuwirth and Michael Finnissy.
+In fact, the concert featuring Finnissy’s Piano Concerto No. 2, given by the Britten Sinfonia and also including the Birtwistle and Elias premières, plus Brian Ferneyhough’s Prometheus, may just turn out to be the highlight of the whole season.

-So, lots to look forward to, & it all kicks off on 13 July.
+So, lots to look forward to, and it all kicks off on 13 July.